infobip/infobip-api-csharp-client/README.md

 If you choose not to use the NuGet Package Manager, you can also clone this repository and reference the InfobipClientLib project directly.
 Another way would be to build it in a .dll file, place it wherever you like in your project and reference it that way.
+If, on the other hand, you do not want to deal with this repository, you can download the NuGet package manually from the [dedicated NuGet site](https://www.nuget.org/packages/Infobip.Api.Client/), open it in a file archiving program and extract the .dll file from the lib directory.

 Examples
 ---------